asselapathirana/swmm5-python/README.md

      11 Flow leaving through outfalls (flow units)
      12 Volume of stored water (ft3 or m3)
      13 Evaporation rate (in/day or mm/day)
+     14 Potential evaporation rate (PET) in/day or mm/day)